AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

   <li style="font-size: 16px;">Added <a href="https://helpx.adobe.com/experience-manager/6-4/assets/using/aem-assets-adobe-stock.html">integration with Adobe Stock</a> so that users can search, preview, save and license Adobe Stock assets directly from AEM user interface.
 For more detailed information, see <a href="https://helpx.adobe.com/experience-manager/kt/assets/using/stock-assets-feature-video-use.html">https://helpx.adobe.com/experience-manager/kt/assets/using/stock-assets-feature-video-use.html</a>.
 NPR-15779: Hotfix for CQ-30857</li>
   <li>Added support for dynamic conditional metaschema.
 For more information, see <a href="../assets/cascading-metadata.md">Cascading Metadata</a>.
 NPR-25189: Hotfix for CQ-4237413</li>
   <li>Enabled "Asset Download" option on Content Fragments.
 For more information, see <a href="../assets/asset-reports.md">Asset Reports</a>.
 NPR-25186: Hotfix for CQ-4237410</li>
   <li>Ability to set a metadata schema for asset folders.
-For more information, see <a href="../assets/folder-metadata-schema.md">Folder Metadata Schema</a> and refer to its <a href="../release-notes/sp-release-notes.md#configuration-settings-required-for-npr">Configuration Settings</a> post AEM 6.4.2.0 installation.
+For more information, see <a href="../assets/folder-metadata-schema.md">Folder Metadata Schema</a> and refer to its Configuration Settings post AEM 6.4.2.0 installation.
 NPR-21268: Hotfix for CQ-4221574</li>
  </ul>
  <h4>Sites</h4>
  <ul>